mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 - After ansible completes, take note of the final output which includes your local and remote PiHole IP addresses, and Wireguard config files.
 The PiHole IPs will allow you to connect to your PiHole admin portal at home and out-of-home.
 I made a separate bookmark for each (e.g. PiHole - Home, PiHole - Remote).
 - Use the Wireguard QR codes to setup your mobile devices.
 I set the profiles to *on-demand* except when connected to my home wifi SSID.
 That means that as soon as I leave home, Wireguard will connect remotely to continue ad-blocking.
 - To download the Wireguard config files to your computer, use the following secure-copy commands.
-Make sure you are *not* connected by SSH when running this: `scp -r pi@raspberrypi.local:/opt/wireguard/peer*/ [destination on home computer]` For example, I saved them to a folder called RPi in My Documents using: `scp -r pi@raspberrypi.local:/opt/wireguard/peer*/ ~/Documents/pihole_configs`
+Make sure you are *not* connected by SSH when running this on your home computer: `scp -r pi@raspberrypi.local:/opt/wireguard/peer*/ [destination on home computer]`

+  -  For example, I saved them to a folder called RPi in My Documents using: `scp -r pi@raspberrypi.local:/opt/wireguard/peer*/ ~/Documents/pihole_configs`

 ## Troubleshooting Cloudblock setup

-* If you are using swap: Every time you re-run ansible (e.g., for updates), you'll need to re-paste the variables, and use `sudo swapon /opt/swap.file` to turn on the swap to avoid errors prior to running `ansible-playbook...`
+* If you are using regular swap: every time you re-run ansible (e.g., for updates), you'll need to re-paste the variables, and use `sudo swapon /opt/swap.file` to turn on the swap to avoid errors prior to running `ansible-playbook...`
 * If you reboot by pulling the power cord or by losing power, Cloublock and Wireguard to do not seem to startup properly.
 To fix this, use `sudo reboot` and it should start back up.

 # PiHole setup